nathanielshak/advancedprogramming/Lesson1/macsetup.md

 	Python 2.x.xx

 You're good!
 Go ahead and [continue with the lesson](README.md).
-If not, go ahead and check with a mentor.
+If not, check with a mentor.